CSolution Project Format

 The csolution Project Manager uses the following syntax to specify the pack: names in the *.yml files.

-[vendor ::] pack-name # Use latest version of the pack
+[vendor ::] pack-name # Use the latest version of the pack

 [vendor ::] pack-name@version # With exact version